 By Lisandra Paraguassu and Ricardo Brito

-(Reporting by Lisandra Paraguassu and Ricardo Brito; Writing by Jake Spring; Editing by Frances Kerry)
+(Reporting by Lisandra Paraguassu and Ricardo Brito; Writing by Bruno Federowski; editing by Diane Craft)